puchkova/contacts/README.md

 # Contacts
-The project is a simple "Contact List" web application with functions of listing people, searching by name and paging.
+The project is a simple Contact List web application with functions of listing people, searching by name and paging.
 The back-end is the **SpringBoot RESTful API** application built using **Maven**.
 The front-end was developed with **Angular 10**.
 Unit tests was created using **Junit** and **Mockito**.

 ## Prerequisites